Lawn care guides & articles

 Ball moss is not a parasite, but a heavy infestation on a stressed tree is worth addressing.
 Here is what it does and what the treatment options are in San Antonio.

-Read articleTree and Shrub Care Tips for South Texas Yards
+Read articleTree and Shrub Care in South Texas Yards: Tips and When to Hire a Lawn Care Pro

 Trees and shrubs add real value to a South Texas yard.
 Here are practical tips on watering, mulch, ball moss, and pest control for San Antonio landscapes.